ohshitgorillas/docker-wireguard-transmission/README.md

 # docker-wireguard-transmission
 # Description:
-A containerized version of a VPN-bittorrent duo using the WireGuard VPN protocol and the Transmission bittorrent daemon built using docker and docker-compose.
+A containerized version of a VPN-bittorrent duo using the WireGuard VPN protocol and the Transmission bittorrent daemon, built using docker and docker-compose.

 # Notes:
 - This approach isolates the VPN from the host so that it only captures Transmission's traffic.
 If you want the VPN to capture traffic from the host PC, use "network: host" in the wireguard section of docker-compose.yaml.